 Co-living is a different type of communal living that is rapidly changing how people perceive sharing their living space.
 It has its roots partly in the hippie communes of the 60s and 70s, where people with common ideals shared living space and resources.
 But at the same time it’s very far removed from the bright-eyed and naive optimism of that era.
 It’s more closely related to co-working, where freelancers can rent a desk or office in a facility where all the office amenities, such as fast internet, printers, coffee, et cetera, are provided and shared.
-In that same way, co-living spaces typically provide rooms with either shared or private bathrooms, shared living rooms and kitchens, and all amenities and cleaning included in a flat monthly fee.
+Many firms like Urbanests are trying to make this co-living space accessible to individuals who are in dire need of accommodation.
+These spaces typically provide rooms with either shared or private bathrooms, shared living rooms and kitchens, and all amenities and cleaning included in a flat monthly fee.

 The realities of living are changing, and therefore it stands to reason that modern families need to adapt to those changes accordingly.
 Coliving is no longer just a living experiment favored by a few maverick nomads.
 In cities where the concept has been around for long enough, there is already a shift happening from almost exclusively free-spirited younger people, to a more inclusive mix of folks from all walks of life.
 That’s because it’s a flexible way of living, which allows people to move to a new city with very little attachments, and slot into a community easily, without sacrificing comfort and mod-cons.